 And it is definitely one of the most Instagrammable places in Bucharest.
 Well, close to it at least.

-I have to admit I haven’t visited this park in a while (apart from a concert, but it was late and it was dark), but the pictures I have recently seen on Instagram convinced me to add it on my list.
+I have to admit I haven’t visited this park in a while (apart from a concert, but it was late and it was dark), but the pictures I have recently seen on Instagram convinced me to add it to my list.

 Another place I must admit I haven’t visited yet, but when it opened in the Old Town my feed was filled with mouthwatering pictures of delicious coffee.
 I don’t know how it tastes but it sure looks good.